JakeSteam/blog-programming/_posts/2023-09-05-displaylistcanvas-crash-with-no-codebase-references.md

 > To use an image resource, add your file to the `res/drawable/` directory of your project.

-In reality, any PNG / JPG / GIFs put in `/drawable/` get treated as `drawable-mdpi`, which is almost certainly not what a developer intends ([more info](https://stackoverflow.com/a/33632112/608312)).
+In reality, any PNG / JPG / GIFs put in `/drawable/` get treated as `/drawable-mdpi/`, which is almost certainly not what a developer intends ([more info](https://stackoverflow.com/a/33632112/608312)).

 The core rules for real-world usage are simple: